Their success rate?

 These career experts have discovered another key fact: it is not who you know that matters—it’s who knows you.
 We couldn’t agree more.
 And successful job hunters today are proving it.

 To illustrate our point, imaging someone famous.
 Let’s use Tom Hanks for example.
 Somebody famous like Tom Hanks probably knows a lot of people.
 Maybe he knows 2,000 people by name and face.
 That’s a lot of people to truly know.
 But think of how many people know who Tom Hanks is across the world.

 The “awareness quotient” is clearly in his favor.
 From a career perspective, you need to get people to know who you are, to build your own awareness quotient, in order to be successful in the job market today.

-Now—and this is important—if you had the knowledge to quickly make a few minor career search adjustments, with things you are probably already are doing each day, that would get you exposed to the right people in the next 30 days, and you could get known by people that need your skills, in your industry and would pay a premium for your services, you could avoid doing what “everyone else” is doing in the job market and bypass your way to the top jobs and offers.
+Now—and this is important—if you had the knowledge to quickly make a few minor career search adjustments, with things you are probably already are doing each day, that would get you exposed to the right people in the next 30 days, and you could get known by people that want your services, in your industry and pay a premium for your services, you could avoid doing what “everyone else” is doing in the job market and bypass your way to the top jobs and offers.

 If you don’t have this knowledge…if you do not make these adjustments to your job search strategy, then you will remain in an extremely weak career position…you will continue applying for the same jobs on the same job boards with little to no success the same way most people do today.
 It’s as simple as that.